tensorflow/neural-structured-learning/workshops/kdd_2020/README.md

 ## Outline

-Below is an outline of how our tutorial will be structured.
-This is subject to minor changes.
+Below is the outline of our tutorial.

 ### Introduction to NSL

-We will begin the tutorial with a presentation that gives an overview of the Neural Structured Learning framework as well as explains the benefits of learning with structure.
+We will begin the tutorial with an overview of the Neural Structured Learning framework and motivate the advantages of training neural networks with structured signals.

 ### Data preprocessing in NSL